MignonLi0/jolt/examples/hash-bench/README.md

 # Hash Benchmark

-Performance benchmarks for Blake2b and Blake3 digest implementations in `jolt-inlines`.
+Performance benchmarks for hash implementations in `jolt-inlines`.

 ## How to Run